jschaefer619/VOSviewer_triplet_translator/README.md

 Most modules this tool uses are included in the standard Python 3 library.
 An exception is the popular Data Science tool Pandas.
 See [these tutorials](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html) for help with Pandas installation.
 An easy solution for those inexperienced with Python enviroments or command line tools is to install [Anaconda](https://anaconda.org/).

+### Video Tutorial

+For those who would like a step by step video walkthrough of the usage and features of the this repo, watch [this video.](https://youtu.be/-w1ttOpgBBc)

 ## Usage

 This tool uses the command line interface.
 For using the tool, first navigate to this repository's directory.
 Then type